Sheldon Country Park

 - Airport viewing area

 - Birmingham International Airport borders the park, so if you're interested in seeing aeroplanes close up you can visit our designated viewing area.
-It lies approximately a quarter of a mile away from the farm buildings and can only be accessed on foot (no motor vehicles).
+It lies just under a mile away from the farm buildings, and can only be accessed on foot (no motor vehicles).

 - Farm or conservation park